pnsn/sniffwave_tally/README.md

 <dd>where dirname is the full absolute path to the directory that
 you want output files to go (default=/tmp)</dd>
 <dt>--fname filename</dt>
-<dd>name of output file (default=YYYY-MM-dd_sniffwave-tally.csv,
+<dd>name of output file (default=YYYY-MM-dd_sniffwave_tally.csv,
 where YYYY-MM-dd is today's UTC date)</dd>
 </dl>

 ## Output format
-sniffwave-tally appends output to a file (it creates the file if it doesn't exist yet).
+sniffwave_tally appends output to a file (it creates the file if it doesn't exist yet).
-By default the file is named `/tmp/YYYY-MM-dd_sniffwave-tally.csv`, but you can specify a different output directory using the --outdir flag.
-Multiple runs on the same UTC day get concatenated into the same `YYYY-MM-dd_sniffwave-tally.csv` file, unless a different filename is specified using the --fname option.
+By default the file is named `/tmp/YYYY-MM-dd_sniffwave_tally.csv`, but you can specify a different output directory using the --outdir flag.
+Multiple runs on the same UTC day get concatenated into the same `YYYY-MM-dd_sniffwave_tally.csv` file, unless a different filename is specified using the --fname option.
 Currently there is only one output format, a comma-separated-values (csv) file with the following fields:
 <dl>